grunewas/2022-REEES-Think-Tank-Digital-Humanities-Resources/README.md

 ## Major Different DH Methods for REEES Research

-There are many different DH methods but these following NUMBER are the most likely to be used by REEES projects.
+There are many different DH methods but these following four are the most likely to be used by REEES projects.

 ### GIS Mapping